nssafir/M.S.-Thesis/nathan_safir/main.rst

 only prior attempts at this specific research goal but also work in adjacent research questions that proves insightful.
-In this review of the literature, we discuss previous related work in the areas of Semi-Supervised Metric Learning, Semi-supervised VAEs, and VAEs with Metric Losses.
+In this review of the literature, we discuss previous related work in the areas of Semi-Supervised Metric Learning and VAEs with
+Metric Losses.

 Semi-Supervised Metric Learning